CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 -   SSH public/private key pairs are used to access CivicActions servers.
 -   GnuPG (PGP compatible) public/private key pairs may be used to transmit and store credentials to CivicActions client sites and internal services.
 -   The private key files themselves should be kept in as few places as possible (ideally just your primary computer; a home server is also acceptable for storage of a backup copy of the encrypted key, but not for use of the key).
--   Private keys should never be placed on external servers – if you need SSH access to one server from another server (typically for a large data transfer), generate a dedicated key pair for that purpose or tunnel SSH over SSH port forwarding (ask IT for instructions).
+-   Private keys should never be placed on external servers – if you need SSH access to one server from another server (say for a large data transfer), generate a dedicated key pair for that purpose or tunnel SSH over SSH port forwarding (ask IT for instructions).
--   If you suspect a private key file (or its passphrase) has been compromised, inform IT immediately, so that we can revoke the corresponding public key on our servers.
+-   If you suspect a private key file (or its passphrase) has been compromised, [report the incident](../../common-practices-tools/security/incidents.md#reporting-an-incident)immediately, so that IT can revoke the corresponding public key on affected servers.
 -   Keys must be 2048 bits as a minimum (keys using lower strengths must be replaced).
 4096 bits or higher is recommended for new keys and will soon become required.
 -   Passphrases may be cached, but should expire after 1-2 hours or at the end of each login session for desktops and laptops and after 5-15 minutes for mobile devices.